 - Both parties will rely on their lawyers to help them reach a settlement.

-- Communications during the divorce mediation process will be fair and constructive, and neither party will take advantage of the other’s errors.
+- Communication will be fair, constructive and neither party will take advantage of the other’s errors.

-- The parties will minimize emotional damage to their children as a result of the separation by acting in the best interests of the children.
+- The parties will minimize emotional damage to their children by acting in the best interests of the children.

 - In regards to the children, the status quo will be maintained, and no unilateral changes will be made without consent to assets, insurance or other matters.

-You may be wondering at this point what the downsides of collaborative divorce are.
-In truth, there are none.
-If both parties are committed to the process and are willing to reach a peaceful resolution, collaborative divorces are quite successful.
+In truth, the cons of this method are less than the advantages it can provide.
+If both parties are committed to the process and are willing to reach a peaceful resolution, collaborative divorces can be successful.

 As with navigating any legal matter, you may still have some questions.
-For more information about collaborative divorce and other kinds of divorce proceedings, contact the professional attorneys at Bineham & Gillen, San Antonio’s leading family law and divorce practice, we’re here to help you navigate your legal matters!
+For more information about collaborative divorce and other kinds of divorce proceedings, contact the professional attorneys at Bineham & Gillen!
+As Helotes’ leading family law and divorce practice, we’re here to help you navigate your legal matters!